Khuda Haafiz: Chapter 2 – Agni Pariksha

 Khuda Haafiz: Chapter 2 – Agni Pariksha, also known as Khuda Haafiz 2, is a 2022 Indian Hindi-language action thriller film directed by Faruk Kabir and produced under Panorama Studios, Action Hero Films and Cinergy.
-A sequel to the 2020 film Khuda Haafiz, Vidyut Jammwal and Shivaleeka Oberoi reprise their roles from the original film, while Rukhsar Rehman, Dibyendu Bhattacharya, Sheeba Chaddha, Riddhi Sharma, Bodhisattva Sharma, Anushka Marchande, Deepak Tokas and Mohammed Saud Mansuri appear in pivotal supporting roles.
+A sequel to the 2020 film Khuda Haafiz, Vidyut Jammwal and Shivaleeka Oberoi reprise their roles from the original film, while Rukhsar Rehman, Dibyendu Bhattacharya, Sheeba Chaddha, Riddhi Sharma, Bodhisattva Sharma, Anushka Marchande, Deepak Tokas, Asrar Khan and Mohammed Saud Mansuri appear in pivotal supporting roles.

 Khuda Haafiz: Chapter 2 – Agni Pariksha was released theatrically on 8 July 2022 to mixed-to-positive reviews from critics.

 Plot

 After busting down the flesh traders in Noman (Note: As shown in Khuda Haafiz), Sameer Chaudhary returns to India with his wife Nargis, who battles depression and PTSD after the Noman incident.
 One year later, the couple tries to find their new normal life, but are seen to be struggling despite therapy and medicines.
 Sameer's best friend Deepak loses his brother and sister-in-law in a car accident, leaving their 5-year-old daughter Nandini as the lone survivor.
 Due to his travelling sales job, Deepak decides to put Nandini in an adoption home as he would not be able to care for her.

 Sameer suggests that he and Nargis take Nandini in for a week before Deepak decides anything as he hoped that Nargis would bond with Nandini and finally be able to come out of her depression.
 Nargis is unhappy with the new addition at first, but with the help of her therapist, takes the first step towards Nandini soon after.
 An accident with a dog bite causes Nargis to react and put herself into harm's way to save Nandini.
 She soon starts to form a bond with the little girl and some time later, the couple officially adopt Nandini.
 However, their happiness is short-lived as Basheshwar "Bacchu" Thakur, who is the grandson of a powerful lady Sheela Thakur, forces his crush and Nandini's friend Seema to accept his feelings for her, but Seema rejects him.

 Enraged, Bacchu, along with his two friends Shailendra and Abhinav kidnaps Seema and Nandini, who tried to help the elder girl.
 Sameer and Seema's family reaches out to the police for help, but the police doesn't write down their FIR as Sheela is too powerful in the region.
 After an entire day of searching with the help of the ice-cream vendor, Sameer finally reaches the area, where Bacchu and his friends had lit the kidnapping van on fire.
 Searching nearby in the fields reveals the two girls – brutally injured.
 They're rushed to the hospital and everyone realize that both have been assaulted.
 Nandini is unable to survive her injuries and this shatters Sameer and Nargis, who gets angry and leaves Sameer after telling him to meet her after avenging Nandini's death.